simpleviewinc/mongolayer/README.md

 # Features
 0. Supports the basic queries: `find`, `findById`, `save`, `update`, `count`, and `remove`.
 0. Infinitely recursive field validation on `insert`, `save`, and `update`.
 Allowing you to validate arrays, objects, and any recursive combination of them.
-0. Set required fields and field defaults enforced on `insert`, `save` and `update`.
+0. Enforce required fields and field defaults on `insert`, `save` and `update`.
 0. Robust hook system to run async code before and after any query.
 You can set default hooks, required hooks, and specify which hooks run at query time.
 0. Declare relationships between models allowing infinite recursive population of related records.
 Related records will be pulled with virtuals and methods.
-0. Supports getter and setter virtuals on the document level.
+0. Getter and setter virtuals on the document level.
-0. Supports methods on the document level.
+0. Methods on the document level.
-0. Supports methods on the model level.
+0. Methods on the model level.

 # Why not just use Mongoose?